 Isaiah 41:5-13 Meditation: The Lord is with us and he is our God.
 He will strengthen us.
 He will help us.
 He will uphold us by his righteous right hand.
 (From Isaiah 41:10)

 Psalm 139 Meditation: God knit me together in my mother’s womb.
 Praise you, God, for I am fearfully and wonderfully made.
 Wonderful are your works, including myself.
 (Bonus prayer: Search me, O God, and know my heart.
 Show me what grieves you.
 Lead me in the way everlasting.)

 2 Cor.
 4. 7-10 Meditation: I am afflicted (or hard pressed) but not crushed.
 I am perplexed but not in despair, persecuted but not forsaken.
 I am struck down but not destroyed.

 Psalm 4:8 (ESV) “In peace I will both lie down and sleep; for you alone, O Lord, make me dwell in safety.”
 (This meditation is perfect for anxiety at bedtime.)

 Again, you can’t breeze through this.
 You have to chew on the truth; sustain focus on the verse or the Bible-based meditation for several minutes at least.
 Try pairing it with instrumental worship music, relaxing nature sounds, or visualizing the beauty of God’s creation.
 Also, keep your breathing slow, deep, and rhythmic, as if you are breathing in the truth of God’s word.
-And feel free to let me know what works for you and which verses are your own favorites.
+Feel free to let me know what works for you and which verses are your favorites.
 Peace to you from God our Father and the Lord Jesus!